© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site at Hinton Farm is a scheduled monument protected by Historic England under reference 1014710.
 View the official record →

-Moated site at Hinton Farm is a medieval defensive earthwork situated in Somerset, England.
+Moated site at Hinton Farm is a medieval defensive and residential enclosure located in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014710.

 Moated site at Hinton Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014710.